-- 14.1 Elections for elected Governors shall be conducted in accordance with the Model Election Rules. - 14.2 The Model Election Rules as published from time to time by the Department of Health form part of this constitution.
-The Model Election Rules current at the date of the Trust's Authorisation are attached at Annex 5. - 14.3 A subsequent variation of the Model Election Rules by the Department of Health shall not constitute a variation of the terms of this constitution for the purposes of paragraph 45 of the constitution (amendment of the constitution). - 14.4 An election, if contested, shall be by secret ballot. - 14.5 A Member of a Public Constituency or the Patients and Carers Constituency standing for election as Governor must, at the time of his nomination, make a declaration for the purposes of Section 60 of the 2006 Act in the form specified by the Trust, stating the particulars of his qualification to vote as a Member and that he is not prevented from being a Governor by virtue of any provisions of this constitution.
+- 13.1 Elections for elected Governors shall be conducted in accordance with the Model Election Rules. - 13.2 The Model Election Rules as published from time to time by the Department of Health form part of this constitution.
+The Model Election Rules current at the date of the Trust's Authorisation are attached at Annex 4. - 13.3 A subsequent variation of the Model Election Rules by the Department of Health shall not constitute a variation of the terms of this constitution for the purposes of paragraph 45 of the constitution (amendment of the constitution). - 13.4 An election, if contested, shall be by secret ballot. - 13.5 A Member of a Public Constituency standing for election as Governor must, at the time of his nomination, make a declaration for the purposes of Section 60 of the 2006 Act in the form specified by the Trust, stating the particulars of his qualification to vote as a Member and that he is not prevented from being a Governor by virtue of any provisions of this constitution.

-15. Council of Governors - tenure
+14. Council of Governors - tenure

-- 15.1 An elected Governor may hold office for a period of up to three years. - 15.2 An elected Governor shall cease to hold office if he ceases to be a Member of the constituency or class by which he was elected (except that a Public Governor who moves from one Public Constituency to another during his term of office shall continue in office as a Public Governor for the constituency which elected him for the remainder of his term). - 15.3 Subject to paragraph 15.7, an elected Governor shall be eligible for re-election at the end of his term. - 15.4 An appointed Governor may hold office for a period of up to three years (except for Governors appointed by the Trust's Youth Council who may hold office for a period of up to one year). - 15.5 An appointed Governor shall cease to hold office if the appointing organisation withdraws his appointment. - 15.6 Subject to paragraph 15.7, an appointed Governor shall be eligible for reappointment at the end of his term. - 15.7 No Governor may serve for more than a total of nine years.
+- 14.1 An elected Governor may hold office for a period of up to three years. - 14.2 An elected Governor shall cease to hold office if he ceases to be a Member of the constituency or class by which he was elected (except that a Public Governor who moves from one Public Constituency to another during his term of office shall continue in office as a Public Governor for the constituency which elected him for the remainder of his term). - 14.3 Subject to paragraph 14.7, an elected Governor shall be eligible for re-election at the end of his term. - 14.4 An appointed Governor may hold office for a period of up to three years (except for Governors appointed by the Trust's Youth Involvement Group who may hold office for a period of up to one year). - 14.5 An appointed Governor shall cease to hold office if the appointing organisation withdraws his appointment. - 14.6 Subject to paragraph 14.7, an appointed Governor shall be eligible for reappointment at the end of his term. - 14.7 No Governor may serve for more than a total of nine years.

-16. Council of Governors - disqualification and removal
+15. Council of Governors - disqualification and removal